On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Smooth Manifold Structure of Regular Systems

-At this point we can reason as in the proof of Theorem \ref{injetivity} and get $t_x=t_y$ and $\V{x}=\V{y}$. \end{proof} \begin{remark} It should be remarked that the assumption of momentum distributions with compact support was crucial only for the negative energy solutions and it was not used for the positive energy solutions.
-In fact, this choice was based merely upon a taste for simplicity and the latter could be chosen arbitrarily within $\scH_m^+$.
+At this point, reasoning as in the proof of Theorem \ref{injetivity} and get $t_x=t_y$ and $\V{x}=\V{y}$. \end{proof} \begin{remark} It should be remarked that the assumption of compactly supported momentum distributions was crucial only for negative-energy solutions and it was not used for positive-energy solutions.
+Therefore, the condition of compact support can be dropped for $\sU_+$ in Theorem \ref{theoreminjectivityparticle}.
 Again, this reveals an asymmetry between particles and antiparticles. \end{remark}

-Again, we see that our choice of $\sol^-$ as representing the vacuum is sensible.
-Adding positive energy solutions to $\sol^-$ we enrich our system by putting in more information and the injectivity (as well as the regularity) is not lost.
-On the other way around, the removal of negative energy solutions might end up in a critical loss of information which degenerates in a loss of regularity and/or injectivity.
-This is prevented if the removed solutions are not relevant in the construction of the causal fermion system: in other word if their distribution on spacetime is regular enough.
+Again, we see that the addition of positive-energy solutions to $\sol^-$ enriches the system and also injectivity (as regularity) is preserved.
+On the other hand, removing negative-energy solutions may perturb the system in a way that injectivity (as regularity) is lost.
+This is prevented if the removed solutions do not play a crucial role in the construction of the causal fermion system: in other word if their distribution is sufficiently regular in spacetime.

-\begin{remark} Notice that the regularity of $a_-(\sU_-)$ in the assumptions of Theorem \ref{theoreminjectivityparticle} implies that the causal fermion system $a(\sU_-,\sU_+)$ is regular as well (see Corollary \ref{regularitygeneralcase}).
+\begin{remark} Notice that the regularity of $a_-(\sU_-)$ in Theorem \ref{theoreminjectivityparticle} implies that the causal fermion system $a(\sU_-,\sU_+)$ is regular as well (see Corollary \ref{regularitygeneralcase}).
 In this and in the next section we will always focus on regular systems. \end{remark}

-\subsection{Step 2: closedness of the local correlation function}
+\subsection{Step 2: Closedness of the Local Correlation Function}

 So far we have showed that the local correlation function is continuous and, under suitable assumptions, also injective.
-However we have no clue, yet, on the continuity of its inverse.
-If this could be proved, then we would have a global homeomorphism from $\bR^4$ to the image $\rF^\varepsilon(\bR^4)$, which would give the latter a smooth manifold structure.
+However, we have no knowledge, yet, on the continuity of its inverse.
+If this could be proved, then $\rF^\varepsilon$ would define a global homeomorphism from $\bR^{1,3}$ to the image $\rF^\varepsilon(\bR^{1,3})$, giving the latter a structure of smooth manifold.

 Another critical property that we would like to prove is the closedness of the local correlation function.
-In such a way, the image $\rF^\varepsilon(\bR^4)$ would be a closed set and therefore coincide with $\overline{\rF^\varepsilon(\bR^4)}=\supp (\rF^\varepsilon)_*\mu$, showing in this way that the causal fermion system detects exactly Minkowski spacetime as the support of its measure.
-In order to prove all this we need some techinical results.
+In such a way, the image $\rF^\varepsilon(\bR^{1,3})$ would be a closed subset of $\scF$ and therefore coincide with $\overline{\rF^\varepsilon(\bR^{1,3})}=\supp (\rF^\varepsilon)_*\mu$, showing in this way that the causal fermion system selects exactly $\bR^{1,3}$ as the support of its measure.
+In order to prove all this we need some technical results.

 A function $f:X\rightarrow Y$ between two topological spaces is called \textit{proper} if the inverse image of any compact set is compact.
 In \cite[Section 3.7]{engelk} (see in particular Theorem 3.7.18) it is proved that every such a function is also \textit{closed} if $Y$ is a $k$-space.
 First-countable Hausdorff spaces are always of this kind (see Theorem 3.3.20): in particular this applies to $\scF$.